Controlled Comparison of Simulated Hemodynamics across Tricuspid and Bicuspid Aortic Valves: Methods

 The fluid mesh width was set to $\Delta x = $ 0.05 cm.
 The fluid domain was taken to be $7.2\times4.8\times11.2$ cm, corresponding to $144\times96\times224$ points.
-The structure mesh width was targeted to half that of the fluid mesh width, or $\Delta s = \Delta x/2 = 0.025$ cm, corresponding to $384$ points on the three-dimensional annular curve.
+The structure mesh width was targeted to half that of the fluid mesh width, or $\Delta s = \Delta x/2 = 0.025$ cm.
 The lengths of individual links were determined as described in Section \ref{model_construction} and evolved according to the FSI dynamics.
 A scaffold was placed around the valve to ensure that there are no holes between the model valve and aorta.
 The aorta, scaffold and the annular edge of the leaflets were held in place by \emph{target points}, a penalty method that approximately enforces a fixed position.
-For a point $\mathbf X$ and its desired location $\mathbf X_{target}$, this is a force of the form $\mathbf F = -k (\mathbf X - \mathbf X_{target})$, representing a linear spring of zero rest length connecting the current and desired positions.
+For a point $\mathbf X$ and its desired location $\mathbf X_{target}$, this is a force of the form $\mathbf F = -k (\mathbf X - \mathbf X_{target})$, representing a linear spring of zero rest length connecting the current and desired positions with $k = 5.8 \cdot 10^{4}$ dynes/cm.
 A 5-point discrete $\delta$ function was used \cite{IB5_arxiv}.
-At the outlet, open-boundary stabilization was applied \cite{CNM:CNM2918}.
-At the inlet, a flow-averaging force $ \mathbf f = -\eta (u - \bar u, v, w)$ was applied, where the $x$ direction is normal to the inlet and $\bar u$ is the mean inflow.
+At the outlet, open-boundary stabilization was applied with penalty coefficient $\eta = \rho / (4 \Delta t) $ dynes s/cm$^{4}$ \cite{CNM:CNM2918}.
+Open boundary stabilization was necessary to prevent spurious, non-physical flows from emerging from the intersection of the aortic domain with the boundary of the fluid domain.
+At the inlet, a flow-averaging force $ \mathbf f = -\eta (u - \bar u, v, w)$ was applied, where the $x$ direction is normal to the inlet and $\bar u$ is the mean inflow and $\eta = \rho / (4 \Delta t) $ dynes s/cm$^{4}$.
 This approximately enforced a uniform or plug profile to the inflow.
-Empirically, this was necessary to avoid numerical instabilities at the boundary of the aortic inlet.
-Outside of the aorta, a force $ \mathbf f = -\eta \mathbf u$ was applied to damp flow to zero.
+Empirically, this was necessary to avoid numerical instabilities in the form of rapidly increasing spurious flows at the boundary of the aortic inlet.
+This was the only stabilization applied at the inlet, but in the even of a local flow reversal, this stabilization applies a similar force to that of open boundary stabilization.
+Outside of the aorta, a force $ \mathbf f = -\eta \mathbf u$ was applied to damp flow to zero with $\eta = \rho / (4 \Delta t) $ dynes /cm$^{4}$.
 In the first 0.1 s, this force was applied on the entire domain to damp out initial transients associated with residual stress in the initial conditions.